 Tyrell Williams also signed with the Lions during the offseason.
 He spent the past two seasons with the Las Vegas Raiders, hauling in 42 catches for 651 yards and 6 touchdowns in 2019 before spending last season on injured reserve.

 An under-the-radar player for the Lions is Quintez Cephus.
 Although he did not receive much playing time last year, Cephus was a talented rookie coming out of Wisconsin who fell in the draft due to an off-field issue.
 He amassed 93 receptions for 1,496 yards and 13 touchdowns in his time at Wisconsin.
-He is not a burner but is a physical and aggressive receiver who runs solid routes and could develop chemistry early with Goff.
+He’s not a burner but is a physical and aggressive receiver who runs solid routes and could develop chemistry early with Goff.

 It will not shock me at all if T.J.
 Hockenson sees a Travis Kelce or George Kittle-type target share this season.
 With over 334 targets (59.5%) now up for grabs, Hockenson is primed to join the elite ranks.

-Despite having both Cooper Kupp and Robert Woods, Goff threw to his TEs often thanks in part to the Rams’ devotion to 12 personnel.
-In 2019, Goff targeted TEs 156 times (fourth-most) and 126 in 2020 (12th-most).
+Despite having both Cooper Kupp and Robert Woods, Goff threw to his tight ends often, thanks in part to the Rams’ devotion to 12 personnel.
+In 2019, Goff targeted tight ends 156 times (fourth-most) and 126 in 2020 (12th-most).
 Given the reduction in talent on the perimeter, Hockenson could easily see over 120 targets since the Lions will be playing much of the season from behind.

 Taylor Decker started all 16 games for the Lions last year and serves as one of Detroit’s cornerstones on their depth chart.
 Signed to a four-year deal before the 2020 campaign, Decker allowed only 26 pressures on 1,066 offensive snaps.